sujith-eag/Learning_Journey/Python/Untitled 4.md

 - Only numbers divisible by 5 are printed.

 ---

-These solutions demonstrate how you can effectively use `for` loops in Python for different tasks, such as processing strings, dictionaries, generating patterns, and filtering lists based on conditions.

 ### **10. Python Program to Create a Box of Size `n x m`**